PaleoWeather: An Accelerated Scientific Discovery Project (ASD)

 Ongoing research and lead PIs:

-• Victoria Todd & Tim Shanahan: Evaluating southern hemisphere atmospheric response to the Last Glacial Maximum
+- Victoria Todd & Tim Shanahan: Evaluating S. Hemisphere atmospheric response to the LGM, Spatial patterns of precipitation during the Pliocene

 Model: iCESM1.3_hires